13 Secrets About The Cheesecake Factory Every Fan Should Know

 The cheesecakes are actually made on-site at bakery production facilities in Calabasas, California, and Rocky Mount, North Carolina.
-The cheesecakes are then shipped to the restaurant locations, frozen, where they defrost before being served to customers.
+The cheesecakes are shipped frozen to the restaurant locations, where they then defrost before being served to customers.

 You can buy the sauce on your next visit.

 "You can buy ANY sauce at the store!
-Visit the bakery and make your request," a Cheesecake Factory server and Reddit user ShhhDream said.
+Visit the bakery and make your request," Reddit user ShhhDream also shared about the chain's popular pasta sauces.
 With about 100 different sauces made every day, the options are nearly endless.

 The menu is 21 pages.

-The Cheesecake Factory is known for its massive menu, which comprises of 21 pages and more than 250 items.
+The Cheesecake Factory is known for its massive menu, which features 21 pages and more than 250 items.

 There are 35 different types of cheesecakes.